top of page

 Julia is a Forest School Leader and Woodcraft for Wellbeing practitioner.
 She’ll share her experience of helping people connect with nature and tell us more about the work at Bracken Hall in the new Bradford Pennine Gateway National Nature Reserve.

 Our Annual General Meeting consists of the usual statutory agenda but this year our Secretary, Harry, is standing down so we are looking for someone to step up to the role.
-Anyone who is interested in joining our small friendly committee needs to contact the chair (buwg.chair@gmail.com) no later than midnight on the 12th of Apr 2026.
+Anyone who is interested in joining our small friendly committee needs to contact the chair (buwg.chair@gmail.com) no later than midnight on 12 Apr 2026.

 After the AGM we will welcome Wendy who is going to deliver a talk about her ongoing project to walk the length of the River Aire, all 92 miles of it, over 12 months, taking a photo at every pre-measured mile.
 ‘Is a river alive?’ asks Robert McFarlane in his best-selling book.
 It certainly feels like that, as Wendy walks from its birth, above Malham to its mouth near Goole.